n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 Emoji fonts may also include many-to-one emoji substitutions that do not fit into any of the above sequence varieties and, instead, behave more like ligatures.
-For example, the sequence "Ice Cream, Banana" might be substituted with a "banana split" emoji.
+For example, the sequence <samp>"Ice Cream, Banana"</samp>
+might be substituted with a "banana split" emoji.

 Any such substitutions are included by the emoji font vendor at their